 We first define an accretive assembly model and study a fundamental problem in this model: the sequential construction of a given graph, referred to as Accretive Graph Assembly Problem (AGAP).
-Our main result for this model is that AGAP is NP-complete even if the maximum degree of vertices in the graph is restricted to 4; the problem remains NP-complete even for planar graphs (planar AGAPor PAGAP) with maximum degree 5.
+Our main result for this model is that AGAP is NP-complete even if the maximum degree of vertices in the graph is restricted to 4; the problem remains NP-complete even for planar graphs (planar AGAP or PAGAP) with maximum degree 5.
 We also prove that the problem of counting the number of sequential assembly orderings that lead to a target graph (#AGAP) is #P-complete.
-We further extend the AGAP model to a stochastic model, and prove that determining the probability of a given assembly in this model (stochastic AGAP or SAGAP) is #P-complete.
+We further extend the AGAP model to a stochastic model, and prove that determining the probability of a given assembly (stochastic AGAP or SAGAP) is #P-complete.

 If we relax the assumption that an assembled component always stays in the assembly, repulsive force between assembled components can cause self-destruction in the assembly.
 Self-destruction is a common phenomenon in nature, at least in biological systems.
-One renowned example is apoptosis, or programmed cell death [36].
-Programmed cell death can be viewed as a self-destructive behavior exercised by a multi-cellular organism, in which the organism actively kills a subset of its constituent cells to ensure the normal development and function of the whole system.
-It has been shown that abnormalities in programmed cell death regulation can cause a diverse range of diseases such as cancer and autoimmunity [36].
+One renowned example is apoptosis, or programmed cell death [39].
+Programmed cell death can be viewed as a self-destructive behavior exercised by a multicellular organism, in which the organism actively kills a subset of its constituent cells to ensure the normal development and function of the whole system.
+It has been shown that abnormalities in programmed cell death regulation can cause a diverse range of diseases such as cancer and autoimmunity [39].
 It is also conceivable that self-destruction can be exploited in self-assembly based nano-fabrication: the components that serve to generate intermediate products but are unnecessary or undesirable in the final product should be actively removed.
-We provide an illustrative abstract example in Figure 5 and Figure 6 in Section 5.

 To the best of our knowledge, our self-destructible graph assembly model is the first complexity theoretic model that captures and studies the fundamental phenomenon of self-destruction in self-assembly systems.
-Our model is different from previous work on reversible tiling systems [3, 6, 40].
-These previous studies use elegant thermodynamic or stochastic techniques to investigate the reversible process of tile assembly/disassembly: an assembled tile has a probability of "falling" off the assembly in a kinetic system.
-In contrast, our self-destructible system models the behavior of a self-assembly system that "actively" destructs parts of itself.
+Our model is different from previous work on reversible tiling systems [2, 5].
+These previous studies use thermodynamic or stochastic techniques to investigate the reversible process of tile assembly/disassembly: an assembled tile has a probability of "falling" off the assembly in a kinetic system.
+In contrast, our self-destructible system models the behavior of a self-assembly system that "actively" destructs part of itself.